mever-team/FairBench/docs/bench.md

-# Quick benchmarks
+# Benchmarks

 Here we show how to run and compare algorithms.
-To give a taste of the library's ability to accommodate various kinds of data, we assess computer vision systems.
+To give a taste of the library's ability to accommodate various kinds of data without changing anything, we assess computer vision systems.

 Before starting, install FairBench with any needed extra dependencies (extras).
 These install libraries required by models of the corresponding data types.